 The Promenade Shops at Briargate

-Professional-size bocce court on the Pikes Peak Patio, outside Ted’s Montana Grill
+Professional-size court on the Pikes Peak Patio, outside Ted’s Montana Grill.

 1885 Briargate Pkwy.